 Chapter 2, Section 7 tells more about the Medicare Prescription Payment Plan.
 If you disagree with the amount billed as part of this payment option, you can follow the steps in Chapter 9 to make a complaint or appeal.

 SECTION 5 More information about your monthly premium

-Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+Section 5.1 There are several ways you can pay your plan premium